 Advice for advanced practitioners in primary care

 You may already have an MSc that aligns with the roadmap's Knowledge, Skills and Attributes (KSAs).
-Depending on how long ago you completed your degree, you may be able to use some of your MSc work to populate your portfolio and map against the KSA for the non-clinical pillars of advanced practice.
+Depending on how long ago you completed your qualification, you may be able to use some of your MSc work to populate your portfolio and map against the KSA for the non-clinical pillars of advanced practice.

 Watch our video about supporting pre-registration students through placements